mgao6767/NEOAddressGenerator/README.md

 This generator is written by [chenzhitong](https://github.com/chenzhitong), who is one core developer of NEO, and the source code is from [AntsharesTools](https://github.com/chenzhitong/AntsharesTools).

-The generator do not record any address or key generated.
+The generator does not record any address or key generated.
 If you doubt it, then have someone review the code or don't use it.